Guardians vs. Padres Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in four straight games.
-In his last five games he is batting .263 with two doubles, five walks and two RBI.
+- Kwan brings a five-game streak with at least one hit into this matchup.
+In his last five games he is hitting .286 with two doubles, four walks and three RBI.

 Kwan Recent Games